Pain and MS: Neuropathic Pain

-There is pain in MS. It can be acute or chronic, generally categorized as neuropathic, musculoskeletal, or tertiary.
+It can be acute or chronic, generally categorized as neuropathic, musculoskeletal, or tertiary.
 Let's begin looking at details.

 Francois Bethoux, MD, director of rehabilitation services at the Mellen Center for Multiple Sclerosis Treatment and Research at The Cleveland Clinic talks about how MS pain differs from everyday headaches or muscle strains.
 "It's often more diffuse, affecting several areas of the body at a time.
 It often changes over time, getting worse or better for no apparent reason.
 It tends to fluctuate a lot," says Bethoux.
 "People often find it hard to describe: It's sometimes described as like a toothache, other times like a burning pain, and sometimes as a very intense sensation of pressure."

 This type of pain is not caused by an injury; rather, when nerves are damaged they become hypersensitive, and the nerves themselves generate the pain.

 So what's causing this baffling, complex, often debilitating pain?
 Bethoux describes it as "an illusion created by the nervous system."
 Normally, he explains, the nervous system sends pain signals as a warning phenomenon when something harmful happens to the body.
-"But in MS, the nerves are too active and they send pain signals with no good reason – they're firing a pain message when they shouldn't be."
+"But in MS, the nerves are too active and they send pain signals with no good reason -- they're firing a pain message when they shouldn't be."

 So there are times when we feel intense pain for no reason other than a malfunctioning nervous system.
 It sounds suspiciously like the pain is all in our heads.
 However, this is not imagined pain, the pain is real and sometimes quite intense and debilitating.
 What kind of pain is this?